 Veteran’s Claims Backlog

-It is unacceptable that our veterans are wait so long for their benefits.
+It is unacceptable that our veterans wait so long for their benefits.
 The Department of Veterans Affairs (VA) has made significant progress on its huge backlog of veterans’ benefits cases, in which delays at the Oakland Regional VA Office were among the worst in the nation.
-In the 113th Congress, I cosponsored bills intended to speed up the VA claims processing and increase its efficiency.
-I will continue to work to ensure that the few that proudly served our country receive the benefits and care they earned.
+I’ve co-sponsored bills intended to speed up the VA claims processing and increase its efficiency.
+I will continue to work to ensure that those who proudly serve our country receive the benefits and care they have earned.

 VA Medical Care

 Long wait times and scheduling problems at VA Medical Centers are deeply concerning, and I am working to ensure veterans are receiving timely access to quality care.
 After learning of long wait times at VA Medical Centers, I wrote a letter to the VA Secretary requesting a system-wide audit of scheduling practices and wait times.
 I’ve also visited the VA facility in Livermore and have been assured by the director and her staff that while long wait times and access issues are occurring at VA centers across the country, this is not the case in the Bay Area.
 I will diligently work to ensure this remains true and to improve care for all veterans around the country.

 I, along with and Rep. Ruben Gallego (AZ-7) and Senator Maggie Hassan (D-NH), led a bipartisan, bicameral letter to Secretary of Veterans Affairs Denis McDonough in June 2021 asking the VA to consider additional flexibilities for the VA Home Loan Guaranty program.

 I'm an original cosponsor of H.R.
 1282, the Major Richard Star Act, a bipartisan bill to provide combat-injured veterans with less than 20 years of military service their full benefits.